AmpereComputing/gVisor-on-ampere/README.md

 * [https://lore.kernel.org/kvmarm/20191206020802.196108-1-justin.he@arm.com/t/#u](https://lore.kernel.org/kvmarm/20191206020802.196108-1-justin.he@arm.com/t/#u
 )

-Obviously because the patches are already included in kernels 5.5 and newer we strong suggest staying on newer kernels for the best results.
+Obviously because the patches are already included in kernels 5.5 and newer, we strongly suggest staying on newer kernels for the best results.
 Please note: using ptrace with older kernels can be used, and may work however your results and experience may vary.
 Additionally please note that the current gVisor implementations only support kernels configured with 4K-page sizes.

 Currently Ubuntu LTS includes a 5.4 kernel.
 Mainline kernel packages for Ubuntu can be found in the Ubuntu Mainline Kernel Archive and installed onto the sytsem.
 The Ubuntu Mainline Kernel Archive can be found here: